aruba/aoscx-ansible-role/README.md

 A play cannot mix and match REST API and SSH/CLI module calls.
 In each play, `ansible_connection` must possess the appropriate value according to the modules used.
-If the play uses REST API modules, the value should be `httpapi`.
+If the play uses REST API modules, the value should be `aoscx`.
 If the play uses SSH/CLI modules, the value should be `network_cli`.

 A recommended approach to successfully using both types of modules for a host